ayahamza1/MENABITs/index.md

 ---
 layout: page
-title: Public Database of Egypt's BIT PDFs and Texts
+title: A Public Database of Egypt BIT PDFs and Texts
 permalink: /
 ---